 The Plan of Study is a document that guides students regarding the sequencing of courses in the program track.
 Once enrolled in the program, the SSC will develop the initial plan of study with the student.
-After the student's plan is created, the student must contact their academic advisor to schedule a meeting to review and approve the plan of study.
-This meeting between the student and academic advisor must occur within the first enrolled course(s).
+After the student's plan is created, the student must meet with the academic advisor who will review and approve the plan of study.
+This meeting between the student and academic advisor must occur within the first five weeks of the first enrolled course(s).

-3.3 REGISTRATION POLICY
+3.3 Registration Policy

 Enrollment Coordinators register all newly admitted online DHCON students for the first course(s) to make the transition into the online classroom easier.
-After this initial registration, students must meet with their academic advisor within their first enrolled course(s) as well as prior to the start of each registration term in order to be approved to register for their next two modules/semester.
+After this initial registration, students must meet with their academic advisor within the first five weeks of their first enrolled course(s) as well as prior to the start of each registration term in order to be approved to register for their next two modules/semester.

-Student Planning and Advising (SPA), SHU's online course planning and registration system, allows students to review their academic progress, add courses to their plan of study for as many future terms as they desire, and register for specific courses during the registration period for the upcoming registration term.
+Student Planning and Advising (SPA), SHU's online course planning and registration system, allows students to review their academic progress, add courses to their plan of study for as many future terms as they desire, and register for specific courses during the registration period for the upcoming Registration Term.

 The academic advisor will provide the student with course recommendations for each registration term (two modules/one semester), based upon the approved POS.
-Students are encouraged to enter into SPA courses for which they anticipate enrolling in for at least the next four modules/semester, system permitting.
+Students are encouraged to enter into SPA courses for which they anticipate enrolling in for at least the next four modules, system permitting.
 An advisor block or hold on registration will be in place and released each registration term once the student has met with the academic advisor in the designated time period to review the POS and verify the next course(s) for which the student intends to register.
 If a student has any special requests or needs to deviate from the approved POS, they must discuss with the academic advisor, who will determine if the request(s) can be accommodated.
 The academic advisor has the right to decline registration authorization if the POS has not been discussed per the guidelines of this policy.
 Online DHCON students are strongly encouraged to register for their next course(s) no later than Monday of the week prior to the module or semester start in order to ensure that all courses will be available.
 Low enrolled courses may be cancelled, which may affect the student's graduation date.

-Not all courses are offered every module/semester and courses may be cancelled by the Chair, Graduate Programs for extenuating circumstances, such as under- enrollment.
+Not all courses are offered every module/semester and courses may be cancelled by the Chair, Graduate Programs or PM/DNP Online Program Director, for extenuating circumstances, such as under- enrollment.